arthurattwell/morebooks/index.md

 ---
 title: Home
-layout: default
+layout: index
 ---

+# What is More Books?

+More Books is a public campaign to encourage a greater abundance and diversity of books in South African schools.
+It is driven by private individuals and supporting organisations.

-This website provides public information on the South African Department of Basic Education's proposed National Policy for the Provisioning and Management of Learning and Teaching Support Material for Grade R–12, with an emphasis on clause 7.7.1 proposing one book per subject per grade.
+Our current focus is the Department of Basic Education's proposed 'National Policy for the Provisioning and Management of Learning and Teaching Support Material for Grade R–12,' with an emphasis on clause 7.7.1 proposing one book per subject per grade.

 > Public submissions on this policy were due to [ltsmdraftpolicy@dbe.gov.za](mailto:ltsmdraftpolicy@dbe.gov.za) by 8 October 2014.
 You can still participate in growing public discussion on the issue, and sign [our petition](https://www.change.org/p/minister-of-basic-education-angie-motshekga-don-t-prescribe-only-one-textbook-for-every-south-african-child).